 - 1 pair of comfortable shoes for travel or walking.
 TOMS are my favorite.
 You can buy them here on Amazon.

 - 1 pair of dressier shoes or basic flats

 - 3 tops (including 1 dressy top or sweater for a night out)

 - Under garments

 - Slippers or flip flops (for walking around in your hotel room or making a quick trip to the ice machine down the hall).
-I never travel without these flip-flops.
-And these are my favorite slippers hands down…perfect for a quick run down the hall for ice.
+I rarely travel without my Havianas (buy on Amazon).
+And these are my favorite slippers on Amazon hands down…perfect for a quick run down the hall for ice.

 - Hoodie or cardigan sweater (great for layering either indoors or outdoors)

 Semi-sarcastic pro tip: checking the weather report for your destination shortly before you pack is key to packing only the things you’ll likely need and making sure you don’t forget what you’ll want to have with you.

 Don’t be like me and forget to pack a swimsuit for a fall beach trip to Hilton Head Island, assuming it would be too cool to swim only to find perfect beach weather when you arrive.

 Yes, I’m still kicking myself about that one.